Talent management & RISE agency

 Lessons learned & Informed decisions

-Meetings are sometime held where the loan-takers were reminded of the paying back, but this does not help if the money is not available. - The problem is not lack of procedures, if the team actually do not believe in the HR&S business idea.
+- The problem is not lack of procedures, if the team actually do not believe in the HR&S business idea.

+- If a team member claims she has been working hard with out being paid.
+Paid by which money….?
+Working hard means generating income while delivering social good, so that there is money available to be paid from.
 People in Sweden and elsewhere are willing to contribute to the loan capital, that makes sense to them, but not to pay salaries, especially if we do not see social impact.
+So it is about the mind set, accepting that the HR&S Country Branches are themselves private companies, and believing in this concept.

-So it is about the mind set, accepting that HR&S is a social business, and believing in this concept. - Justus BARASA MAENDE: If we work hard and generate income, many disadvantaged people will have been uplifted and there will still be some money to benefit from in the long run.
+- Justus BARASA MAENDE: If we work hard and generate income, many disadvantaged people will have been uplifted and there will still be some money to benefit from in the long run.
 Believing in the HR&S vision and business model is the main thing.

 - Key would then be to only assign team-members that understands, believes in, and are willing to sacrifice for the HR&S business idea, until income is generated.
 How do we identify the type of team members that we depend on in actual practice?